feder-lang/feder-ref/src/expr_anon.md

 ## Anonymous semantics

-Every *def* (except *vardef*) not used in a top-level expression is an anonymous semantic, it's referenced will not be added to the current environment.
+Every *def* (except *vardef*) not used in a top-level expression is an anonymous semantic, its reference will not be added to the current environment.